-Clean the smooth enamel surfaces with a dish cloth and hot soapy water or a vinegar solution.
-Then dry them with a soft cloth.
+Clean with a dish cloth and then dry with a soft

 Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.

 Never use oven cleaner in the cooking compartment when it is still warm.
 This may damage the enamel.
 Remove all food remnants from the cooking compartment and the appliance door before you next heat up the appliance.